 9. NTI: Storyboarding as a Tool to Support Transitions and Create Connections – This highly interactive workshop will provide participants with an overview of the National Adoption Competency Mental Health Training Initiative (NTI), along with a sample Storyboard activity to demonstrate the value of adoption competent strategies for supporting kids and families.
 Participants will learn to use a storyboarding tool for use with adopted youth.
 When we know a child’s unique story we are in the best position to help by making sure all of the people that work with, interact with and care for that child understand and can address his or her needs.
 The child needs to know their story too and our role as caretakers in helping children understand their life journey is essential to their ability to make sense of what is happening in their lives.
 Participants will create a personal Storyboard, telling their story in images and words to practice this skill.
 Paper and writing materials will be available, a web link will also be available to an electronic storyboard for those who prefer that medium!
 Lisa Maynard and Kimberly Paglino

-10. The Gut Connection: Maternal Separation and Caregiving-Related Adversities – The children with a history of early caregiving disruptions had distinctly different gut microbiomes from those raised with biological caregivers from birth.
-Brain scans of all the children also showed that brain activity patterns were correlated with certain bacteria.
-In a promising lead towards improving gastrointestinal distress and anxiety in children, Bridget Callaghan, a post-doctoral researcher at Columbia University’s Developmental Affective Neuroscience Laboratory has been examining the gut bacteria in preschoolers who experienced caregiving-related adversities and will discuss these important findings as well as the results of maternal separation research.
+10. The Gut Connection: Maternal Separation and Caregiving-Related Adversities – Gastrointestinal and emotional health are tightly connected and both are affected by experiences of adversity.
+In a series of studies (first in rats, then in human children) it has been shown that a history of caregiving disruptions can alter emotional development as well as the brain circuits that support such development.
+Moreover, these experiences are also related to what sort of bacteria live in the gut (the microbiome).
+In a promising lead towards improving gastrointestinal distress and anxiety in children, Bridget Callaghan, a post-doctoral researcher at Columbia University’s Developmental Affective Neuroscience Laboratory has been examining the gut bacteria in preschoolers, children, and adolescents who experienced caregiving-related adversities and will discuss these important findings as well as the results of maternal separation research in rats.
 Bridget Callaghan

 Workshop Period 3: 3:30 – 4:45 pm